remypstewart/newspaper-corpus/README.md

 ```
 ![alt text](/images/URLS.png)

-Newspaper3k is designed to seamlessly extract relevant article information such as the author, posting date, and article body text.
+With my nested extraction of article links from individual days completed, I then employ the Newspaper3k library to extract relevant article information such as the author, posting date, and article body text into a Pandas dataframe.
+This package is specifically designed for newspaper scraping and is effective at identifying article metadata across domain formats.
+The extraction is nested in a try-except block to account for potential errors such as dead URLs.
+I set some additional configuration parameters by identifying my browser's user agent to bypass the site log in requirements, as well as set a request rest period to prevent site permission denials caused by excessive queries within a short time frame.

 ```python
 rows = []